 Only a frequency assignment plan that supports a TDD mode of operation can be considered for the lower 3.5 GHz band.
-3GPP band n78 (3.3-3.8 GHz), a subset of n77 (3.3-4.2 GHz), spans the lower 3.5 GHz band.
+3GPP band n78 (3.3-3.8 GHz), a subset of n77 (3.3-4.2 GHz), includes the lower 3.5 GHz band.
 The band only supports 5G technology and has a growing handset ecosystem.

-The Authority's frequency assignment plan for the lower 3.5 GHz band is shown in Table 13 and is a subset of the 3GPP TDD band n78.
+The Authority's frequency assignment plan for the lower 3.5 GHz band is a subset of the 3GPP TDD band n78 and is shown in Table 13.

-This frequency assignment plan does not require the establishment of guard bands, as guard bands are established, if required, within the allotted spectrum blocks.
+This frequency assignment plan does not require the establishment of guard bands, as these are established, if required, within the allotted spectrum blocks.